TREK BHUTAN

 Fully Guided

-Our Bhutan tours are fully guided experiences with local cycling guides accompanying the group along with a support bus and truck.
-You will be able to hop on and off the bus as you like through the day or stay on your bike and ride.
-Our guides are not only excellent cyclists but will also provide all the history and stories of Bhutan that you care to hear.
+Our Bhutan tours are fully guided experiences with local guides accompanying the group along with a support bus that at a minimum will be with at the start and finish of trekking days.
+Our guides will provide all the history and stories of Bhutan that you care to hear and likely to sing a few campfire songs along the way.

 The group will be escorted by Jason Williams from Pedal Pedal.